vicsteiner/nonviolent_communication/main_notes.md

   * Taking Our Time
     * Practice translating each judgment into an unmet need.
     * Take your time.
-  * NVC In Action: Parent And Teen Dialogue A Life-Threatening Issue

 # 11-Conflict Resolution And Mediation